labanyapaul/Empirical_Research/README.md

 * Landfill Polygons
 - As we did not have enough information in some landfills due to missing satellite imagery/ missing years.
 We have taken the year before and replicated it for the year after (missing imagery), and for the other years which are also missing.

 * The CRS used EPSG: 2136 measurement unit is 'Gold Coast foot'.
-However, all data is read in hectars.
-(From foot/meters to hectares)
+However, all data is read in square meters.
+(From foot to square meters)

 * All data is shown with 3 decimal points.